PrithwiKumarSingh/Learn-coding/Readme.md

  then <git remote -v> for comformation to set the origin main then all set.

  after these process <git push -u origin main> for push the all code on our github repository.

+ <git push -f > to forcefully pushing without any kinds of errors.